pixel - Fotolia

 One of the most significant additions in ITIL 4 is flexibility.
 The updated framework acknowledges that a one-size-fits-all approach works for almost no one.
 It aims to take a holistic view of IT and focuses on desired outcomes, as well as their relative costs, risks and value.

-According to Axelos -- a joint venture between the UK's Government Cabinet Office and outsourcing services company Capita, forming the official body behind ITIL -- there are nine guiding principles that shape the ITIL 4 framework:
+According to Axelos -- a joint venture between the UK's Government Cabinet Office and outsourcing services company Capita, forming the official body behind ITIL -- there are seven guiding principles that shape the ITIL 4 framework*:

 - a holistic work approach;